rutherfordcraze/orbital-resonance/README.md

 —

 Apsides are 1/1000000 real-world scale.

-Gravitational parameters should be 1/10000000000 real-world scale.
+Gravitational parameters are 1/10000000000 real-world scale.

-As long as both bodies you're tracing are at the same scale, this shouldn't make much difference.
-Possibly.
+Scientific accuracy has been sacrificed in the interests of aesthetics.